Wedding of Emperor Naruhito of Japan and Masako Owada

 On the day of the engagement ceremony

-Naruhito first met Masako Owada in November 1986, while she was a student at the University of Tokyo, at a tea for Infanta Elena of Spain.
+Naruhito first met Masako Owada, then a student at the University of Tokyo, in November 1986, at a tea for Infanta Elena of Spain while she was visiting Japan.
 Naruhito was immediately captivated by Masako and arranged for them to meet several times over the next few weeks.
-Despite the Imperial Household Agency’s disapproval of Masako and Masako attending Balliol College, Oxford for the next two years, Naruhito remained interested in Masako.
+Despite the Imperial Household Agency’s disapproval of Masako, and Masako attending Balliol College, Oxford for the next two years, Naruhito remained interested in Masako.

 Naruhito proposed to Masako twice, but she refused to marry him because it would force her to give up her career in diplomacy and severely restrict her independence and freedom.
 Finally, on December 9, 1992, Masako’s 29th birthday, she accepted Naruhito’s third proposal.
 Naruhito had argued that serving as Crown Princess of Japan would be another form of diplomacy.
 The Imperial Household Council formally announced the engagement on January 19, 1993, and the engagement ceremony (Nosai-no-Gi) was held at Masako’s parents’ home on April 12, 1993.

-Engagement ceremony (Nosai-no-Gi) at Masako’s parents’ home; Photo Credit – Imperial Household Agency
+Engagement ceremony (Nosai-no-Gi) at Masako’s parents’ home; Credit – Imperial Household Agency

 On the morning of April 12, 1993, an imperial van arrived at Masako’s family home carrying traditional, plainly wrapped gifts: two enormous fish (tai or red sea bream), six bottles of sake, and five bolts of silk.
 The fish were laid out head to head, at a slight angle to each other, forming the lucky symbol of the number eight, which is supposed to bring prosperity to the couple.
 Two simple but elegant unpainted wood boxes carried the other presents, the six bottles of sake, and the five bolts of silk which would be made into evening gowns for the future princess.